LaurenEGrubb/u1_lesson_js_data_types/README.md

 ```

 This will be important later when we're taking user input from the web and using it on our server or in our browser to do some type of numeric calculation.

+"1984", the famous book by George Orwell, is going to be read by our computer differently than the number 1984 would be.
+We can't do string methods on numbers, and we can't do mathematical functions with strings (with some exceptions).
+Understanding the differences between these data types, and their use cases, is going to be an integral part to building up your JS skills.

 Similarly, you can parse floating point numbers using the built-in [`parseFloat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat) function which uses base 10 always unlike its `parseInt()` cousin.